Category: Freebies

 Eventually, I had a eureka moment.
 It struck me that if understanding information through text was so hard, I could try turning my revision notes into something I had never found difficult to read: COMICS.

 To my surprise, it was not only highly enjoyable (in a way, I expected that) but highly effective too.
-Suddenly the information was going into my head and staying there, the way I assumed it was for people who take in knowledge more conventionally.
+Suddenly, the information was getting into my head and staying there, the way I assumed it was for people who take in knowledge more conventionally.

 When it came to my exam, I did my best to remember the notes from my Revision Comic.
 I was delighted to find how easy that was.
 I remembered all the pictures and parts of the story in the comic that contained the facts I needed.
 Even so, I wasn’t expecting to come back with my very first GRADE A in an academic exam!